 What is Friction?

 Friction is a force we experience every day, all day.
 We can’t see it.
 So, we tend not to notice it.
 Friction is the force that opposes the movement of one substance against another.
 In this case, we had rice and a chopstick.
-As the rice sits in the bottle, there are air pockets around most grains, which prevents friction.
+As the rice sits in the bottle, air pockets around most grains prevent friction.

 Live Science tells us, “It is not a fundamental force, like gravity or electromagnetism.
 Instead, scientists believe it is the result of the electromagnetic attraction between charged particles in two touching surfaces.”
 (Source: LiveScience)